Last updated January 2025

 Most companies will agree that they will give you receipts for all materials they purchase for your job and charge you only what they paid.
 An advantage of having the company make the purchases is that it may get contractor discounts.

-When drafting an agreement, err on the side of being too specific.
-If a new French door is to be installed and painted, the agreement should stipulate the type of door, where it will be purchased, who will purchase it, whether it will be primed and painted and how many coats, the lockset that will be installed, whether the doorway will be weather-stripped, and that it will properly clear carpet or rugs when opened.
-Include language that work areas will be left broom clean, and, if possible, make material disposal part of the company’s job.
+A written agreement benefits both parties: The company knows the limits of the project, and you know what to expect.
+When drafting an agreement, be as specific as possible.
+If a new French door is to be installed and painted, the agreement should stipulate the type of door, where it will be purchased, who will buy it, whether it will be primed and painted and how many coats, the lockset that will be installed, whether the doorway will be weather-stripped, and that it will properly clear carpet or rugs when opened.

 Pay only when the job is complete to your satisfaction.